Laurene Powell Jobs: Personal life

 In October 1989, Steve Jobs gave a "View from the Top" lecture at Stanford Business School.
-Laurene Powell was a new MBA student and sneaked to the front of the lecture and started up a conversation with Jobs, who was seated next to her.
+Laurene Powell was a new MBA student and started up a conversation with Jobs, who was seated next to her.
 They subsequently had dinner together that night.
-A year and a half later, on March 18, 1991, they married in a ceremony at the Ahwahnee Hotel in Yosemite National Park.
+A year and a half later, on March 18, 1991, they married in a traditional Buddhist wedding ceremony at the Ahwahnee Hotel in Yosemite National Park.
 Presiding over the wedding was Kōbun Chino Otogawa, a Zen Buddhist monk.

 Powell Jobs resides in Palo Alto, California.
+In 2024, it was reported she purchased a residential property in San Francisco worth $70 million.
 She and Steve Jobs had three children together: son Reed (born September 1991) and daughters Erin (born 1995) and Eve (born 1998).
 Laurene is also the stepmother of Lisa Brennan-Jobs (born 1978), Steve's daughter from a previous relationship.
+In 2018, she stated that the book Small Fry by her stepdaughter Lisa Brennan contains false information about Steve Jobs as a father.

+In 2023, she was ranked as the 25th most powerful woman in the world by Forbes.

+In 2025, she visited India for Maha Kumbh Mela 2025.

+As of July 2025, Powell Jobs was ranked 244th on the Bloomberg Billionaires Index with an estimated net worth of $11.9 billion.